mrfox-dv/aucn.me/docs/faq.md

 - URL
     - Note: These records use Cloudflare for redirection, it is not a real DNS record type.

-## Why does my domain still redirect to the is-a-dev website?
+## Why does my domain still redirect to the aucn.me website?
 This usually occurs due to the cache of your browser becoming invalid and [clearing your browser's cache](https://support.google.com/accounts/answer/32050) should solve this issue.

 ## Can I use a CNAME record with any other records?